SFDO-Tooling/CumulusCI/docs/data.md

 (100\*10=1000) which will generate 1000 Accounts, 500 Contacts and 1500
 Opportunities.

-[-run-until-records-in-org]{.title-ref} works similarly, but it determines how many times to run the recipe based on how many records are in the org at the start.
+[--run-until-records-in-org]{.title-ref} works similarly, but it determines how many times to run the recipe based on how many records are in the org at the start.
 For example, if the org already has 300 Accounts in it then:

 `$ cci task run snowfakery --run-until-records-in-org 1000:Account`

-Would be equivalent to [-run-until-records-loaded 700:Account]{.title-ref} because one needs to add 700 Accounts to the 300 resdent ones to get to 1000.
+Would be equivalent to [--run-until-records-loaded 700:Account]{.title-ref} because one needs to add 700 Accounts to the 300 resdent ones to get to 1000.